10 Things Your Competitors Can Teach You About Branding

 Based on the first two points, competitive analysis will naturally give you a clear indication or at least a strong feeling about the true market potential of your own Brand. knowing the market share of a competitor´s product will help you decide if you should go for either an upscale or a more “local” approach for your next project.

-4) Investment estimates
+4) Branding Investment estimates

 It is always hard to determine how much you should be investing in your marketing and branding efforts.
 If you decide to attack the market completely blind and without observing what other players are doing one of two things will happen: you could 1) underspend and look like you don´t belong in the mix, hurting your image in the process or 2) overspend and waste money for results that could have been attained more efficiently.
 Looking at your competitors´ activity will give you a good ballpark figure of what you need to be doing to attract customers and what will be overkill.

-5) Keeping updated
+5) Keeping updated with the market

 This is paramount.
 Competitive Brand monitoring will allow you to stay up to par with your industry´s visual standards and, most and foremost, will avoid your brand to be outdated in the consumer´s eyes.
 For example, have you noticed that Pepsi undergoes major design changes shortly after Coca-Cola does, and vice-versa?
 This is branding monitoring at its finest: those two competitors are constantly jockeying for Branding advantage and will never let the other look better without fighting.

-6) Potential segmentation
+6) Potential market segmentation

 Monitoring competition will help you map the market coverage of your competitors in terms of market segments.
 This exercise will force you to naturally design your branding towards those segments that aren´t sufficiently catered for, or not at all.
 Spot those gaps and niches, fill them strategically and see the positive results pour in.
 Dare yourself and your Brand to become a leader and not a follower if you sense there is an under-utilized target.

-7) Optimized pricing and perceived value
+7) Optimized pricing and perceived brand value

 Price range is an important part of Branding.
 How expensive and luxurious do you want your Brand to appear on the market?
 Look at your marketplace and see if competitors tend to push their products as the cheap alternative or if they are going for a premium look.
 This part needs to be combined with a strong consumer surveying system, to correlate your competitive monitoring with what is actually requested by the market.